dev-lester94/Flixter2/README.md

 <br/>
 <br/>
 # Installation: <br/>
-Obtain an MovieDB API_KEY using the link above and add your key in local.properties, may need to rebuild project.
+Obtain an MovieDB API_KEY using the link above and add your key in local.properties API_KEY="YOUR_API_KEY_STRING", may need to rebuild project.
 Once done, set up complete and the app should run!!!